Can You Have Multiple Fidelity Accounts?

 Mike R:

 I’ve gone in the complete opposite direction.
-I do have multiple accounts with fidelity (and others), but 401k aside, I manage allocations in all my accounts as if it’s one portfolio.
+I do have multiple accounts with Fidelity (and others), but 401k aside, I manage allocations in all my accounts as if it’s one portfolio.

 Jason B: